whalehub/awesome-stars/README.md

 - [CTalvio/Kaleidochromic](https://github.com/CTalvio/Kaleidochromic) - A more colorful custom theme for Jellyfin mediaserver created using CSS overrides
 - [ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - Iconic font aggregator, collection, & patcher.
 3,600+ icons, 50+ patched fonts: Hack, Source Code Pro, more.
 Glyph collections: Font Awesome, Material Design Icons, Octicons, & more
 - [msys2/msys2.github.io](https://github.com/msys2/msys2.github.io) - The MSYS2 homepage
 - [sys4/automx](https://github.com/sys4/automx) - This project has been deprecated in favor of automx2.
-You can find automx2 on gitlab.
+You can find automx2 on GitHub.
 - [prayag17/JellySkin](https://github.com/prayag17/JellySkin) - Vibrante/minimal Jellyfin CSS using custom Icons and more!!, created for Jellyfin web, can be used by just one line.
 - [TryGhost/Starter](https://github.com/TryGhost/Starter) - A development starter theme for Ghost
 - [TryGhost/Casper](https://github.com/TryGhost/Casper) - The default theme for Ghost